(in alphabetical order)

-Professor Chused is a prolific scholar and an expert on property law, law and gender, copyright law, and cyberlaw.
-He joined New York Law School in the 2008–09 academic year after spending thirty-five years teaching and writing at the Georgetown University Law Center in Washington, DC.
+Richard Chused is a prolific scholar and an expert on property law, law and gender, copyright law, and cyberlaw.
+He joined NYLS in the 2008–09 academic year after spending thirty-five years teaching and writing at the Georgetown University Law Center in Washington, DC.
 During 2004–05, he received a Senior Scholar Fulbright Grant to teach at the Law Faculty of the Hebrew University in Jerusalem.
 Before joining Georgetown’s faculty in 1973, he taught for five years at Rutgers School of Law in Newark.
-He served on the Board of Governors of the Society of American Law Teachers for twelve years and as its webmaser for ten.
+He served on the Board of Governors of the Society of American Law Teachers for twelve years and as its webmaster for ten.

 Jacob S. Sherkow, Associate Professor of Law

-Jake Sherkow teaches Intellectual Property, Patent Law, Patent Litigation, and Property.
+Jacob Sherkow teaches Intellectual Property, Patent Law, Patent Litigation, and Property.
 His research focuses on law and the biosciences, with an emphasis on biotechnology and intellectual property.
-Jake’s work appears in both traditional law reviews and science journals, and he has been a frequent commentator on a variety of issues in the popular press.
-Jake comes to IILP from Stanford Law School, where he was a Fellow in the Center for Law and the Biosciences.
-Prior to entering academia, Jake was a patent litigator at Gibson, Dunn & Crutcher in New York, and a law clerk to Judge Nicholas G. Garaufis in the U.S. District Court for Eastern District of New York.
-Jake graduated cum laude from the University of Michigan Law School, where he was an editor of the Michigan Law Review.
+His work appears in both traditional law reviews and science journals, and he has been a frequent commentator on a variety of issues in the popular press.
+Professor Sherkow comes to the Innovation Center from Stanford Law School, where he was a Fellow in the Center for Law and the Biosciences.
+Prior to entering academia, he was a patent litigator at Gibson, Dunn & Crutcher in New York, and a law clerk to Judge Nicholas G. Garaufis in the U.S. District Court for Eastern District of New York.
+He graduated cum laude from the University of Michigan Law School, where he was an editor of the Michigan Law Review.
 He also holds an M.A. in biotechnology from Columbia and a B.Sc. from McGill, where he majored in molecular biology and English literature.
-In addition to his legal training, Jake has several years of experience as a research scientist in molecular biology.
+In addition to his legal training, he has several years of experience as a research scientist in molecular biology.

 Richard Sherwin, Professor of Law and Director, Visual Persuasion Project